Cardiff Bay Barrage: Artwork

 The Cardiff Bay Arts Trust (CBAT), now known as Safle, commissioned Swiss artist Felice Varini to produce a piece of public art for the CHA, entitled 3 Ellipses for 3 Locks.
 It cost £25,000 and was produced between 11 and 25 March 2007.
 Three yellow ellipses were painted onto locks and gates, with professional mountain climbers being used to access the barrage's more difficult sections.
 It was Varini's first work in Wales and the UK and took a year to plan.

 The bronze mermaid which stands on the roundabout at the Penarth end of the barrage was designed by Cardiff graphics artist Roger Fickling and comprised the official logo of the Cardiff Bay Development Corporation.
 It was installed on Vale of Glamorgan land because of tensions between the CBDC and Cardiff Council (see above).

-Yacht Clubs & Marinas
+Yacht clubs and marinas

 There are two yacht clubs and three marinas associated with the barrage: